Azure/WordPress-Azure-VirtualMachine/README.md

 - **subscription-id** (required): Azure subscription ID used with the `az login`.
 - **resource-group-name** (required): Resource group where Azure resources will be deployed.

-Set these values as secrets on your repo where the workflow runs
+Set these values as secrets on your repo where the workflow runs:

 - **admin-username** (required): Admin username to log in to the VM.

   Username must only contain letters, numbers, hyphens, and underscores and may not start with a hyphen or number.
   Usernames must not include reserved words.
-  The value is in between 1 and 64 characters long.
+  The value must be between 1 and 64 characters long.

 - **admin-password** (required): Admin password to login to the App and mySql password.